ARION

 He stopped and gestured toward Kate, who stood at the exit of the room, and in turn she made a motion to someone out in the hallway.
 “There is someone here who would like to take up this narrative and tell you the rest of the story.”

-All eyes were on a hooded, cloaked figure who followed the African lioness around the perimeter of the room up to the dais.
+All eyes suddenly went to a hooded, cloaked figure who followed the African lioness around the perimeter of the room up to the dais.
 A dark red robe covered the person from head to toe, and the person’s face was completely hidden beneath the hood.
+No one knew who it was, but the body shape beneath the cloak did not match that of a Sori dinosauria.

-“I would like to report that the Sori have been successful!” she said in a loud voice, raising her hands in the air.
+“I would like to report that the Sori have been successful!” she announced in a loud voice, raising her hands in the air.
 “I’m me again!”

 There was stunned silence for a moment before shouts of astonishment filled the air.
 There was also a scattering of applause, as well as sobs of relief and surprise among the crowd.